and3rson/ginger/README.md

   E.g. `> /ROM /RAM /IO`

-- Lines that start with `?` are test case assertions, they should contain key-value pairs for your tests
+- Lines that start with `?` are test case assertions, they should contain key-value pairs for your tests.
+Ginger will exit with non-zero code if any test fails.

   E.g. `? /ROM=1 /RAM=0 /IO=1`